A05annex/SwervePathPlanning/README.md

     be run at this control point.
   - **<tt>"robotActionDuration"</tt>**: (conditional, double) Required if **<tt>robotActionCommand</tt>** is
     specified.
-This is the expected duration (in seconds) of the **<tt>robotActionCommand</tt>** and is used only in the pat planner to pause path following at the control point for this time in order to simulate the actual timing when the path is played for planning.
+This is the expected duration (in seconds) of the **<tt>robotActionCommand</tt>** and is used only in the path planner to pause path playing the path at the control point for this time in order to simulate the actual timing when the path is played for planning.
 - **<tt>"speedMultiplier"</tt>**: (optional, string, default=1.0) The speed multiplier for the path.
 If greater than 1.0 the robot will be moving faster along the path.